Muscle memory: Strength training and adaptations

+Previously untrained muscles will acquire newly formed nuclei through the fusion of satellite cells preceding hypertrophy.
+Subsequent detraining will result in atrophy and the loss of myo-nuclei.
+While it was long believed that a muscle memory effect related to myo-nuclei permanence existed, current studies establish that during detraining, myo-nuclei will be lost.

 Reorganization of motor maps within the cortex are not altered in either strength or endurance training.
 However, within the motor cortex, endurance induces angiogenesis within as little as three weeks to increase blood flow to the involved regions.
 In addition, neurotropic factors within the motor cortex are upregulated in response to endurance training to promote neural survival.

 Skilled motor tasks have been divided into two distinct phases: a fast-learning phase, in which an optimal plan for performance is established, and a slow-learning phase, in which longer-term structural modifications are made on specific motor modules.
 Even a small amount of training may be enough to induce neural processes that continue to evolve even after the training has stopped, which provides a potential basis for consolidation of the task.
 In addition, studying mice while they are learning a new complex reaching task, has found that "motor learning leads to rapid formation of dendritic spines (spinogenesis) in the motor cortex contralateral to the reaching forelimb".
 However, motor cortex reorganization itself does not occur at a uniform rate across training periods.
 It has been suggested that the synaptogenesis and motor map reorganization merely represent the consolidation, and not the acquisition itself, of a specific motor task.
 Furthermore, the degree of plasticity in various locations (namely motor cortex versus spinal cord) is dependent on the behavioural demands and nature of the task (i.e., skilled reaching versus strength training).

 Whether strength or endurance related, it is plausible that the majority of motor movements would require a skilled moving task of some form, whether it be maintaining proper form when paddling a canoe, sitting with a neutral posture, or bench pressing a heavier weight.
 Endurance training assists the formation of these new neural representations within the motor cortex by up regulating neurotropic factors that could enhance the survival of the newer neural maps formed due to the skilled movement training.
 Strength training results are seen in the spinal cord well before any physiological muscular adaptation is established through muscle hypertrophy or atrophy.
 The results of endurance and strength training, and skilled reaching, therefore, combine to help each other maximize performance output.